ChrisMayor/Mp3WrapInterface4Tonuino/README.md

 * No error handling
 * logging in logfile.txt (application directory)

+Hint: Directories with a length > 256 are still not supported by default in Windows and may result in an application exception

 ### Option 1 - Hörspielmodus / Audio book mode:

 * Scans the subfolders of the input folder for mp3s